 Firstly, in order to take a cutting, you'll want to protect your hands.
-Looking at your cactus, find a section which looks healthy.
+Looking at your cactus, find a section that looks healthy.
 This may be at the head of the stem or, if your cactus has arm-like branches, these could alternatively be removed.
-When taking the cutting, make it as smooth as possible - using a sharp knife will be beneficial here to ensure that there are no rough edges.
+When taking the cutting, make it as smooth as possible—using a sharp knife will be beneficial here to ensure that there are no rough edges.
 You must also sterilize the knife beforehand, to avoid infection in the plant.

 Planting a Cutting

 Before you plant your cutting, you will need to wait until it is ready.
-Leaving your cactus cutting somewhere shady, give it time for the wound to callus.
-Depending on the size of your cactus cutting this could take anywhere between a few days and a few weeks.
+Leaving your cactus cutting somewhere shady; give it time for the wound to callus.
+Depending on the size of your cactus cutting, this could take anywhere between a few days to a few weeks.
 Most people leave their cutting until it has started growing roots, at which point they begin to think about potting it.
-Ensure that you turn your cactus every now and again so that it doesn't grow roots only on the side that you have lying down as well as to avoid curvature of longer cuttings.
+Ensure that you turn your cactus every now and again so that it doesn't grow roots only on the side that you have lying down, as well as to avoid curvature of longer cuttings.

 Using the soil and sand/gravel mixture as mentioned before, once your cactus cutting or baby has roots it can be planted up.
 Ensure that it has enough drainage holes and try to keep your cutting away from direct sunlight for a while—if kept in the sun your plant will need more water and may sunburn.
 As soon as your cutting has been planted you must water it and continue to do so each time the water becomes dry, doing so sparingly.
 Once your cactus feels steady and signs of growth are evident, you can begin looking after it as normal.